runlikeforrestgump/emacs/README.md

 Electric Layout mode is a global minor mode that automatically inserts newlines when you type certain characters, such as <code>{</code>, <code>}</code>, or <code>;</code>: <code>(electric-layout-mode t)</code>.

 Subword mode allows Emac's commands to recognise uppercase letters in StudlyCapsIdentifiers as word boundaries: <code>(global-subword-mode t)</code>.

+Display a list of available completions when you are in the minibuffer and completion is active: <code>(icomplete-mode t)</code>.

 ## Mode Line